ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/1m-throughput-p2p-performance-test.md

 Each test ran for 10 minutes, using an equal number of publishers and subscribers.
 Both publishers and subscribers operated with **QoS 1**, ensuring reliable message delivery.
-Subscribers were configured with `clean_session` set to `false`, ensuring all messages were retained during offline periods and delivered upon reconnection.
+Subscribers were configured with `clean_session` set to `false`, ensuring all messages could be retained during offline periods and delivered upon reconnection.
 Publishers sent 62-byte messages to unique topics `"europe/ua/kyiv/$number"` once per second, while subscribers subscribed to corresponding topics `"europe/ua/kyiv/$number/+"`.
 Here, `$number` used as the unique identifier for each pair of publisher and subscriber.